redhat-na-ssa/demo-ai-weaviate/install-weaviate.md

   }
 }
 ```

 1) Use the [Weaviate Cloud Console](https://console.weaviate.cloud/) to make GraphQL queries.

-- Add an Openshift route for your external cluster.
+- Add an OpenShift route for your external cluster.
 - Navigate to the query editor and configure the header as follows.

 ```json
 {
   "Authorization" : "Bearer my-weaviate-api-key",